osohq/oso/docs/reference/polar-syntax.rst

 The meaning of a rule is that ``HEAD`` is true **if** each of the ``BODY`` terms is true.
 There may be multiple rules with the same head; each ``BODY`` will be tried in turn, and any or all may succeed.
-For more on how rules are defined and applied see :doc:`polar-fundamentals`.
+For more on how rules are defined and applied see :doc:`/understand/language/polar-fundamentals`.

 The following is an example of a rule::